aaronfisher-code/ComfyUI-SDXL-DiscordBot/README.md

-**SDXL-DiscordBot** is a powerful and versatile Discord bot designed specifically for image generation using the renowned SDXL model.
+**SDXL-DiscordBot** is a Discord bot designed specifically for image generation using the renowned SDXL 1.0 model.
 It's inspired by the features of the Midjourney Discord bot, offering capabilities like text-to-image generation, variations in outputs, and the ability to upscale these outputs for enhanced clarity.

 ## Key Features: